devon-o/BaseMobileTasks-ane/README.md

 Notes
 ------

-- The .swc and .ane files included in the bin directory were compiled using AIR 16.0 sdk
+- The .swc and .ane files included in the bin directory were compiled using AIR 16.0 sdk and swf-version 27 (16.0)